-Still Admiring Beautiful Santa Barbara Architecture Part 1
+Admiring the Timeless Artistry of Santa Barbara Architecture

-Jeff Doubet walks with Lori through historic downtown Santa Barbara photographing architectural details at famous landmarks such as El Paseo de la Guerra and other buildings on State Street.
+Walk with me as Lori and I stroll through historic downtown Santa Barbara photographing architectural details at famous landmarks such as El Paseo de la Guerra and other buildings on State Street.
 This is Part 1 of a new series.
 One where I capture the classic Santa Barbara Spanish design elements that make our boutique town and historic homes special.

 Classic Santa Barbara white and classic Santa Barbara green paint colors are showcased in this historic downtown Santa Barbara, California commercial building.